GauravGajavelli/Freshman15/Planning/sdlc.md

   - For better type safety
 - Node.js
  - Puppeteer web scraper familiarity
+   - Web scraping approach is to use data that is easily visible to users, as this is the data that must be of the highest quality/consistency
 5. Testing & Integration
 - Use a folder for it
 - Jest, Mocha, seem good